wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.2.0 - Released on 17 March 2023 =
+= 2.2.2 - Released on 11 May 2023 =
+* New: Send Quick Notification Email to Your Members.
-* New: Setting for Membership Creation
+* New: Create Membership on Processing Order Status
-* New:  Compatible with the latest WooCommerce (7.5.0) & WordPress (6.1.1)
+* New: Compatibility with WC(7.6.1) and WP(6.2.0).